TheMonk2121/ai-dev-tasks/PRD-B-1006-DSPy-3.0-Migration.md

 ## 1. Problem Statement

 **What's broken?** The current system uses DSPy 2.6.27 with a sophisticated custom assertion framework and optimization components.
-While this implementation is advanced, it's missing native DSPy 3.0 features, constitution-aware testing, GEPA optimizer migration, performance budgets, and safety mechanisms needed for production deployment.
+While this implementation is advanced, it's missing native DSPy 3.0 features, constitution-aware testing, GEPA optimizer migration, performance budgets, safety mechanisms, and surgical asyncio integration for I/O operations needed for production deployment.

 **Why does it matter?** DSPy 3.0 introduces native assertion support (`dspy.Assert`, `@dspy.assert_transform_module`), enhanced optimization capabilities, MLflow integration, and improved fine-tuning support.
-Additionally, we need constitution-aware testing, GEPA optimizer migration with performance budgets, feature flags for gradual rollout, and HITL safety mechanisms for production readiness.
+Additionally, we need constitution-aware testing, GEPA optimizer migration with performance budgets, feature flags for gradual rollout, HITL safety mechanisms, and surgical asyncio integration for 60% I/O performance improvement for production readiness.

 **What's the opportunity?** By migrating to DSPy 3.0 with enhanced requirements, we can:
 - Replace custom assertion framework with native `dspy.Assert` support